Pm- india- modi- meets-putin- as- important - russia-bilateral-begins. PM putin-and - modi- disscuses-on- the -econmic.

 1. PM Narendra Modi

 PM travel to Russia for a meeting with Putin on the economy and the situation in Ukraine.
-They will be talking about energy, trade, and Indian resettlement.
+Talks will focus on energy, trade, and Indian resettlement.

 2. PM Putin

-Modi advised PM Putin to end the conflict with Ukraine because this time, there was no war against any country.
-First Deputy Prime Minister Denis Manturov welcomed Modi at Moscow’s Vnukovo-II VIP airport and presented him with a tri-services guard of honor.
-Manturov is senior to the deputy prime minister who hosted Chinese President Xi Jinping.
+Modi Ýnformed Putin not to fight a war with Ukraine this time because no-one was fighting against any country.
+First Deputy Prime Minister Denis Manturov greeted Modi at Vnukovo-II VIP Airport in Moscow and offered him a tri-services guard of honour.
+Manturov outranks the deputy prime minister who received Chinese President Xi Jinping.

 3. Putin sent Modi a special invitation

-India’s exports are worth less than $5 billion, so Russia gains a lot from the trade imbalance.
+India’s exports are less than $5 billion, so Russia gains greatly from the trade imbalance.

-India and Russia have been closely allied since the end of the Cold War.
+India and Russia have been virtually inseperable allies since the end of the Cold War.